Subscribe To This Site

 Experiment with different mixes and you will soon learn which cereals you like best.
 For a subtle taste it's good to include a high proportion of oats.

 Go easy on the wheat germ.
 While it is nutritionally wonderful, too much of it gives a mealy texture.
 It also deteriorates quickly.
+I tend to leave it out altogether as it is by no means essential - just a good food source for vitamins that are sometimes lacking in the modern diet.

 If you are intolerant of wheat, wheat-free muesli can be bought from Amazon.
-It's also very easy to mix your own.
+You can also use other cereals if you like.

 Easy on the nuts and seeds...

-Mix in some of these organic nuts and seeds: almonds, brazils, cashew nuts, coconut, hazels, macadamia, pumpkin seeds, sesame seeds, sunflower seeds, walnuts.
+almonds, brazils, cashew nuts, coconut, hazels, macadamia, pumpkin seeds, sesame seeds, sunflower seeds, walnuts.

 It is best not to have too many nuts and seeds in your muesli mix as they are rich in proteins and oils - the mix can become rather a challenge to the digestive system!